VinodhGangadharan/CashFlow-FrontEnd/README.md

 * User can export the transactions and user will be able to check notification and reminders and view charts .

-* User can edit the profile and select currency based on their region.
+* User can edit their profile and select currency based on their region.

 ## Application Walkthrough: